Top 10 Customer Experience KPIs Every CX Leader Should Track

 To accurately gauge customer health:

-• Choose customer behaviors that you want to assess
+• Choose the customer behaviors to assess.

-• Create a scoring system and assign a value per customer action
+• Create a scoring system and assign a value per customer action.

 Customer Health Score = Total customer action value #1 + Total customer action value #2 + Total customer action value #3